Does Chalkboard Paint for Walls Really Work?

 - Sections of walls: You don’t need to paint a whole wall.
 Instead, you might draw a large rectangle, mark it off with painter’s tape, and just do that one section, like a two-dimensional version of a real blackboard.
 This works well if you want to draw pictures as little accents, in place of prints or posters.
 You can also add a frame around the paint, or “frame” it with a different color of paint.

 - Doors: You can paint any interior door with chalkboard paint.
 Consider a closet or bedroom door, where you can write messages or label what’s stored inside.
 Some people paint the inside of a pantry door, to write notes about what’s running low and needs restocking.

-- Furniture: You can paint tables, chairs, cabinets, desks, fish tank stands, bookshelves, benches, file cabinets… wherever the creative urge strikes.
+- Furniture: You can paint tables, chairs, cabinets (see our Kitchen Cabinet Painting Cost Guide), desks, fish tank stands, bookshelves, benches, file cabinets… wherever the creative urge strikes.